 Life insurance can be a key part of your estate plan.
-If you have or expect to have a taxable estate, life insurance, if available, is often the single best way to preserve assets, pay estate taxes and leave a legacy.
+Life insurance is often the single best way to preserve assets, pay estate taxes and leave a legacy.
 Life insurance can offer surviving family members increased financial independence.
-As a tax-free lump sum payment, it can pay for final expenses, debts and estate taxes; provide income for the deceased’s dependents and leave a legacy.
+As a tax-free lump sum payment, it can pay for final expenses, debts and estate taxes, provide income for the deceased’s dependents and leave a legacy.